 Ethical Skeptic’s Second Axiom – “Among explanatory alternatives, elegance is always preferable over simplicity.”

-Ethical Skeptic’s Third Axiom – “If it is simple, everyone can understand it, and most people believe it – yet things don’t seem to get clearer or any better from it – then it is most likely moot and/or false.”
+Ethical Skeptic’s Third Axiom – “If it is simple, everyone can understand it, and most people believe it, but it still cannot be tested – then it is most likely wrong.”

 There is a point of critical transition below which, to dumb something down further or select for the ‘simpler’ alternative, is to also lose accuracy (wrong-ness), or meaning/coherency (not-even-wrong-ness).
 Occam’s Razor presents a glaring irony, in that by selecting for the simplest explanation, one often violates the very essence of scientific reason in the form of a fallacy based upon this first axiom.
 In contrast, Ockham’s Razor is necessarily more complex than Occam’s Razor to be sure, but is also more accurate in its definition of the role of plurality in hypothesis development.
 Occam’s Razor, that is ‘all things being equal, the simplest explanation tends to be the correct one’, resides well below this critical transition, and is therefore not a logical truth.
 Therefore as well, it can be employed to deceive.